automata-network/zkvm-demos/x509-risczero-cli/README.md

 ---

-## Sepolia Faucet
+## Automata Testnet Faucet

-The demo is currently deployed on Sepolia.
-Feel free to use our Sepolia [faucet](https://www.sepoliafaucet.io/) to get your wallet funded for testing!
+The demo is currently deployed on our testnet.
+Feel free to use [L2Faucet](https://www.l2faucet.com/) to get your wallet funded for testing!